Co-Founder | Strategy - Technology - People

 Growing up overseas, Felicia learned the values of hard work, compassion, and acceptance of all people.
 Upon completing high school back home, Felicia continued her path to receive her undergraduate degree from Purdue University in Bachelor of Science in Accounting.
 She later received an MBA degree with concentration in real estate investment and finance from DePaul University.
 A few years later, she got her Certified Public Accountant (CPA) credentials.

 Onward with life adventures!
-In addition to Impaktfel projects, Felicia is currently the Financial Administrator at Chicago Recovery Alliance, a harm reduction non-profit organization.
+In addition to Impaktfel projects, Felicia was recently the Financial Administrator at Chicago Recovery Alliance, a harm reduction non-profit organization.
 In addition, she runs an accounting consultancy, Berkembang 813 Services, where she helps clients produce financial reporting and analysis, and improve on operational efficiencies.
 Felicia is the co-coordinator of PWKI, a joyful, welcoming & creative Indonesian Catholic community in Chicagoland that reveres Life.

 Co-Founder | Development - Engagement - Impact - Marketing